 Dividends and the Lag in Fund Values Screen Cap 4

-Our dividend payment and reinvestment process is now complete from "Date of Record" to "Ex-Dividend Date" and finally to the morning and evening of the "Payable Date."
+Our dividend payment and reinvestment process is now complete from "Date of Record" to "Ex-Dividend Date," and finally, to the morning and evening of the "Payable Date."

 Capital Gains Distributions